Peltarion/community-code/README.md

 * [fruit_classification](./fruit_classification) - Dataset preprocessing and off-platform evaluation for the upcoming tutorial "Classifying fruits".
 * [skin_lesion_segmentation](./skin_lesion_segmentation) - Dataset preprocessing and off-platform evaluation for the upcoming tutorial "Skin lesion segmentation".
 * [yeast_dna](./yeast_dna) - Dataset preprocessing and off-platform evaluation for the tutorial "Gene expression prediction".
+* [tagger-tutorial](./tagger-tutorial) - Dataset preprocessing and model testing for the tutorial "Predicting mood from raw audio data".

 For more information about the tutorials, see the [Knowledge Center tutorials](https://peltarion.com/knowledge-center/tutorials).